sc0pena/Boston_air_bnb/README.md

 # Boston AirBNB
-Overview/Purpose: Analyze Boston AirBNB listing data to determine:
+Overview/Purpose: Analyze Boston AirBNB listing data to answer 3 questions:
 1. Does list price (dependant variable) increase with number of bedrooms, number of bathrooms, number of beds?
 2. Which neighborhoods in Boston have higher priced listings (categorize highest to lowest)?
 3. Are some rental room types (house, bedroom, condo, etc) in demand more (available less) than others?